reactive/data-client/docs/guides/fetch-multiple.md

+---
-# Fetching multiple resources at once
+title: Fetching multiple resources at once
+---
 ## Parallel

 If you have the parameters you needs to fetch, they will all happen in parallel!